hzlipscomb5/bikesharing/README.md

 ## Overview
 ### Overiew Summary
-There are several key takeaways from our research that can be utilized in Des Moines.
+- There are several key takeaways from our research that can be utilized in Des Moines.
 Subscribers make up a large portion of the customer base, so attracting subscribers and retaining their membership should be a priority.
 Male ridership is greater than that of female ridership, so this is something to keep in mind when attempting to market the bike rental business.
 While male riders are a larger segment of the customer population, female ridership is still significant and cannot be overlooked.
 Since, one time rider numbers fairly low it might make sense to charge a hearty rate for these type of customer.
 If the pricing for a one time ride was close enough to a monthly subscription cost, it will likely boost the number of subscribers.
 ### Additional Visualization Ideas

--
+- One idea for a potential additional visualization, would be to add a map layer for housing units or population on the "Top Starting and Ending Locations", if you made a similiar map for Des Moines this could help narrow down the bike station locations.
+- Another visualization that could bear fruit, would be ride length broken down by subscriber vs one time customers.
+This could help decide optimal pricing models for each customer type.
+- It might be worthwhile to make a map similar to the "Top Starting Location" that can be filtered by the day of the week.
+Of a series of visualizations for each day.
+A pattern might emerge that gives us some explanation of Wednesday's dip in riders.

+DONT FORGET TABLEAU PUBLIC LINK